MWRuszczycky/rubiks/README.md

 * To undo your last move, press the space bar.
 * To return the cube to the solved state, press 's'.
 This clears all previous moves.
 * To add *n* random moves to the current cube, press *n* where *n* is a digit between 0 and 9.
 Pressing 0 will add 10 random moves.
 So to add 15 random moves, press 0 then 5.
 Doing this will clear all previous moves, so you cannot undo it!
+* You can also play with a cube that is colored any way you like using the `-c` option and a path to a text file containing the six RGB hexcodes you want to use.
+For more information, run `rubiks --help`.

 To display help information (including the above command list), run `rubiks --help` at the terminal.